openvinotoolkit/open_model_zoo/demos/python_demos/accuracy_checker/accuracy_checker/postprocessor/README.md

     * `apply_to` - determines target boxes for processing (`annotation` for ground truth boxes and `prediction` for detection results, `all` for both).
     * `remove_filtered` - removing filtered data.
 Annotations support ignoring filtered data without removing as default, in other cases filtered data will be removed automatically.
     * Supported parameters for filtering: `labels`, `min_confidence`, `height_range`, `width_range`, `is_empty`, `min_visibility`, `aspect_ratio`, `area_ratio`.
-* `normalize_landmarks_points` - normalazing ground truth landmarks points.
-Supported representations: `PointRegressionAnnotation`, `PointRegressionPrediction`.
+* `normalize_landmarks_points` - normalizing ground truth landmarks points.
+Supported representations: `FacialLandmarksAnnotation`, `FacialLandmarksPrediction`.
     * `use_annotation_rect` - allows to use size of rectangle saved in annotation metadata for point scaling instead source image size.